szymonlyszkowski/aws-security-speciality-notes/kms_best_practices.md

   * IAM Policies usage within KMS
   * Key Policies
   * Cross account sharing keys
+    - delegate permissions by including **root principal of trusted account in KMS key policy**.
+Trusted Accont then delgate permissions to AIM users & roles.
+Simpler management but relies on trusted accounts to ensure delegation are correctly managed.
+    - **explicitly manage permissions to all authorized users in key policy**.
+Makes policy complex & less manageable.
   * Encryption context
   * MFA for keys
     - For specific/critical actions (`PutKeyPolicy, ScheduleKeyDeletion, DeleteAlias, DeleteImportedKeyMaterial`) MFA check should be enabled.
 It can be done as condition on key policy.
 CMK policy will validate that their MFA was authenticated within the last 300 sec or 5 minutes.